-The laws prior to the Constitution must be modified, if it applies, to render them in conformity with the constitutional rights and freedoms in a time not exceeding three years from the date of promulgation of this constitutional law.

-In case that the modifications specified in the preceding paragraph are not adopted [apportées] in the prescribed times, any individual can bring these laws before the Constitutional Council for examination of their constitutionality.
+The laws prior to the Constitution must be modified, if it applies, to render them in conformity with the constitutional rights and freedoms within a time period not exceeding three years counting from the date of promulgation of this Constitutional Law.
+In case that the modifications provided for in the preceding paragraph are not adopted [apportées] in the prescribed times, any individual can refer [déférer] these laws to the Constitutional Council for examination of their constitutionality.
 The provisions declared unconstitutional may not be applied.